 The Most Attractive Features

-The Cathedral of our Lady After 169 years of construction, the Cathedral dominates Antwerp’s skyline since 1521 with a height of about 360 feet.
+After 169 years of construction, the Cathedral of Our Lady has dominated Antwerp’s skyline since 1521, with a height of about 360 feet.
 It’s the highest Gothic building in the Low Countries.
 The Cathedral is an iconic treasure, with an impressive collection of marvelous art pieces, including a series of paintings by Rubens.

 It has been under a twenty-year renovation, and finally, the seven-naved church has been restored to its former architectural self.
 Some of the most beautiful features include Rubens’ ‘Elevation of the Cross’ and his ‘Descent from the Cross.’
 We thoroughly enjoyed our visit and wished we could’ve given it more time.